atom-dispencer/CodenameTeabag/docs/lessons/lesson-0.md

                    ^      ^             ^     ^     ^
   Hold Shift while typing the letter.
 ```

 There are probably two *Shift* keys on your keyboard (left and right).
-Take a moment to find them - they're probably marked with *Shift* or an *upwards arrow*.
+Take a moment to find them - they're probably marked with *'Shift'* or an *upwards arrow ⬆️*.

 Don't use *Caps Lock*.
 Please just hold *Shift*...